weerapperuma/sahiru-d-weerapperuma/README.txt

 ## Projects

-- [Project 1 Name] - Brief description of the project.
+- Web Development with react.
-- [Project 2 Name] - Brief description of the project.
+- Spring boot.
-- [Project 3 Name] - Brief description of the project.
+- Node.js.

 You can check out all my projects and explore the details on the "Projects" section of my portfolio.